-5.2.4.
+5.2.3.
 Underwriting Parameters

-- 5.2.4.1.
+- 5.2.3.1.
 Vacancy Rate:

-- 5.2.4.1.1.5% in projects with project-based rental assistance;
+- 5% in projects with project-based rental assistance;

-- 5.2.4.1.2.7 % all other projects
+- 7 % all other projects

-- 5.2.4.2.
+- 5.2.3.2.
 Income and Reserve for Replacement:

-- 5.2.4.2.1.
-3% annual growth in rents, other income, and reserve for replacement.
+- 3% annual growth in rents, other income, and reserve for replacement.

-- 5.2.4.3.
+- 5.2.3.3.
 Operating Expenses:

-- 5.2.4.3.1.3.5% annual growth;
+- 3.5% annual growth;

-- 5.2.4.3.2.3.4% for green-certified buildings

-- 5.2.4.4.
+- 5.2.3.4.
 Debt Service Coverage Ratio

-Minimum 1.15 coverage, and, in the case of Section 8, a maximum of 1.45 coverage, for the term of the permanent debt financing.
+- Minimum 1.15 coverage, and, in the case of Section 8, a maximum of 1.45 coverage, for the term of the permanent debt financing.
 Equals the proportion of the development's net operating income (operating income less operating expenses and reserve payments) to foreclosable, currently amortizing debt service obligations.

-- 5.2.4.5.
-Required Reserves - 5.2.4.5.1.
-Rent-up reserve shall be reasonable based upon projected rentup time according to market and target population, but in no event shall be less than \$250 per unit. - 5.2.4.5.2.
-Operating Reserve: four (4) months of: (a) projected operating expenses, (b) debt service, and (c) replacement reserve payment.
+- 5.2.3.5.
+Required Reserves - Rent-up reserve shall be reasonable based upon projected rentup time according to market and target population, but in no event shall be less than \$250 per unit. - Operating Reserve: four (4) months of: (a) projected operating expenses, (b) debt service, and (c) replacement reserve payment.